igor47/blog/_posts/2016-09-12-heart-disease-in-the-ussr.md

 So, when my mom and I show up in Moscow in June, we have at least some tenuous connection to the people at the top.
 I am immediately admitted to the hospital.
 There, using some newly-purchased markers from my mom, a girl in my ward and I cover each other in little red dots, creating a chicken pox scare.
-The nurses demand payback of the .5l of medical-grade ethanol they used to wash the dots off us (remember, people drink this stuff straight!)
+The nurses demand payback of the half-litre of medical-grade ethanol they used to wash the dots off us (remember, people drink this stuff straight!)

 That night, the Soviet surgeons perform their first balloon angioplasty on an infant.
 Rather than using the femoral artery, as is common for adults, they gain access via the brachial artery in my left arm.